clairos/graph-theory-minecraft/README.md

 ## Gameplay Demonstration

-For readers who prefer to observe the activity without running the world locally, a demonstration video showcasing the gameplay is also available.
+For readers who prefer to observe the activity without running the world locally, a demonstration video showcasing the gameplay is also available [here](https://youtu.be/mpICfll2r10).

 ## Contact